Eyescale/Consensus/README.txt

 	The example source code under the ./Examples/System directory demonstrates how such systems can be architected using linear programming languages such as C.

-	The source code under ./Pilot and documentation under ./Pilot/doc show how the Web-enabled Consensus Knowledge Management Platform has been architected following these same principles.
+	The source code under ./Pilot and the documentation under ./Pilot/doc show how the Web-enabled Consensus Knowledge Management Platform has been architected following these same principles.